AShadyPCB/led-shelf-controller/README.md

 ## The Problem

-The shelf is a 24 V tunable-white LED strip driven by an off-the-shelf controller.
-At full brightness it puts out a faint high-pitched whine.
-Dim it to a normal, usable level and the whine gets worse, turning into a piercing tone that's hard to ignore once you've heard it.
+The shelf is a 24 V tunable white/orange light LED strip driven by an off the shelf controller.
+At full brightness it lets out a high pitched whine and when you dim it to a normal, usable level the whine gets even worse!

 <p align="center">
   <img src="media/IMAGES/og_board_closeup.jpeg" width="700" alt="Original controller PCB, opened up">